CheeredAdventure/ReverseCraft-Reimagined/CONTRIBUTING.md

   - Follow [Google's coding style](https://google.github.io/styleguide/jsguide.html) for Java code.
   - Adjust your IDE's formatter settings to match the project's style if necessary.

-> Note: line length setting is optional in this project. project master enforces paticular line length specified by coding style,
+> Note: line length setting is optional in this project. project master enforces particular line
+> length specified by coding style,
 > but it is not required for contributors.

 - **Comments**: